Canadian Pacific Building (Toronto): History

+As of 2023, the unit sits somewhat vacant, with only from 4% to 11% of workers swiping their cards to access the building.
+With declining office vacancies after the COVID-19 pandemic (mostly due to office workers partly or completely working from home), the owner of the building was looking at "reimagining" the property, turning some space into housing units.
+This would also help with the chronic shortage of housing facing the city of Toronto post-pandemic.

 Architecture

-The 15-storey building was "designed in the Renaissance Revival style according to Beaux Arts principles".
+The 15-storey building was "designed in the Renaissance Revival style according to Beaux-Arts principles".
 It has a fire-proof steel skeleton, designed with a plinth, a shaft and an attic.
 On the plinth are Doric piers and cornice, four entrance doors with moulded surrounds and oversized transoms.
-Finally we notice clerestory windows.
+Finally, we notice clerestory windows.
 The tall shaft of the building shows balanced fenestration, pilaster strips, and pinnacles.
 Further up, the attic storey features an arcade of paired windows with balustrades, topped off with a parapet roof decorated at the four corner towers with cupolas.

 Protection

 The building is protected under Part IV of the Ontario Heritage Act, designated by the City of Toronto since 1990.